truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 ## Requirements

+- SCALE apps share computing resources with your system.
+In addition to the [SCALE recommended system requirements](https://www.truenas.com/docs/scale/gettingstarted/install/installingscale/), you may want to consider additional RAM or computing power dpeneding on the apps you plan to run.
+- It's highly recommended to store your apps dataset on an SSD or NvMe based pool for optimal performance.
+  - Note: If you wish to use other storage for your apps, you'll want to use an SSD or NvMe based pool for app metadata and caching.
+You can learn more on how to do this in [Editing Apps](https://truecharts.org/manual/guides/Edit-an-App).
 - Make sure your SCALE installation has a working storage pool that you'd like to use for TrueCharts.
 [Read more](https://www.truenas.com/docs/scale/scaletutorials/storage/) in the SCALE tutorial.
 - Make sure you have a working Internet connection and can reach GitHub and truecharts.org from the host system.
 - Ensure your system time is up to date and you've chosen your preferred timezone in your [SCALE settings](https://www.truenas.com/docs/scale/scaleuireference/systemsettings/generalsettingsscreens/#localization).